Origin of the term “Lama”

 History of the foundation

-Lama Foundation was founded in 1967 by Steve (now Nooruddeen) and Barbara Durkee (now Asha Greer) and Jonathan Altman, whose work with the psychedelic art community USCO in New York led to the intention and eventual creation of the community in Lama, New Mexico.
-Designed by Steve, the Dome complex was the first building constructed at Lama Foundation, and Little Joe Gomez of the Taos Pueblo, an early mentor to the fledgling community, directed its construction.
+Lama Foundation was founded in 1967 by Steve, later known as Nooruddeen (1938-2020), Barbara Durkee, later known as Asha Greer (1935-2022), and Jonathan Altman, whose work with the psychedelic art community USCO in New York led to the intention and eventual creation of the community in Lama, New Mexico.
+Designed by Steve Baer, the Dome complex was the first building constructed at Lama Foundation, and he and Little Joe Gomez of the Taos Pueblo, an early mentor to the fledgling community, directed its construction.
 Another early mentor, Hermann Rednick directed the formation of the invisible structure.
 On his counsel, Steve, Barbara, and Jonathan agreed to three fundamental rules that have shaped Lama since it’s beginning: 1) No drugs 2) Daily Meditation 3) Marital Fidelity.
 In 1968, the community was incorporated as a non-profit “educational and scientific” organization.

-In 1970, Steve and Barbara’s friend Richard Alpert, now Ram Dass, returned from his first pilgrimage in India where he met his guru Neem Karoli Baba.
-With the aid of the artists in residence at Lama Foundation, Be Here Now was originally printed and sold by the members of the community in 1971, and eventually reformatted and printed for mass publication by Random House.
+In 1970, Steve and Barbara’s friend Richard Alpert, who became known as Ram Dass (1931-2019), returned from his first pilgrimage in India where he met his guru Neem Karoli Baba.
+With the aid of the artists in residence at Lama Foundation, Be Here Now was originally printed and sold by the members of the community under the title From Bindu to Ojas, and eventually reformatted and printed for mass publication by Random House in 1971.

 The success of Be Here Now led to a flourish of activity, and Lama Foundation quickly became a landmark for spiritual renewal and discovery.
 One of the first centers in the United States to host Eastern teachers, the inter-religious dialogue at Lama helped to spark a national movement.
 During this time, Lama hosted many eminent spiritual leaders, notably Murshid Samuel Lewis of the Chisti order of Sufis who is now buried at Lama Foundation, Stephen Levine, Jack Kornfield, Chogyam Trungpa Rinpoche, Father Thomas Keating, Robert Bly, Baba Hari Dass, Natalie Goldberg, Bhante Gunaratana, Rabbi Zalman Schachter, and Joshu Sasaki Roshi.